IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 ### Network

-A network object represents a layer-2 network that exists in the environment in which the XenServer Host instance lives.
-Since XenServer does not manage networks directly, network is a lightweight class that models physical and virtual network topology.
+A network object represents a layer-2 network that exists in the environment in which the Citrix Hypervisor server instance lives.
+Since Citrix Hypervisor does not manage networks directly, network is a lightweight class that models physical and virtual network topology.
 VM and Host objects that are *attached* to a particular Network object can send network packets to each other.
 The objects are attached through VIF and PIF instances.
 For more information, see the following section.